 Saying Yes When You Want to Say No

 Anyone who is a people-pleaser probably struggles with this one.
-Whether it’s going out with friends when you’d really rather by laying on the couch snuggling with your dog, or collaborating on a blog post with a company who conveniently doesn’t have a marketing budget for that project, saying yes when we want to say no is taking a toll on us.
+Whether it’s going out with friends when you’d really rather by laying on the couch snuggling with your dog, or collaborating on a business project that you really aren’t passionate about, saying yes when we want to say no is taking a toll on us.
 Not only do we often end up volunteering our own time and money, but it impacts our happiness and our self-worth.
 So next time something comes up that you don’t really want to agree to, put yourself first.
 Think first about how saying yes will impact you before you think about whether someone else will be offended or annoyed.

 I wish this was something that we all just naturally grew out of, but I’m pretty sure it’s not.
 Since I’m currently working really hard to save money, I’ve been forced to really examine my budget and notice the crazy amount of money I was wasting on things like take-out and random trips to Target (I know I’m not alone here!)
 It’s one of those nasty habits that you don’t think about as you’re swiping the credit card repeatedly, but it causes you all sorts of guilt and regret later.
 I promise you, you’ll feel so much better about yourself when you kick this habit and start putting away money.
 Plus you’ll probably be healthier without your daily latte and take out.